kw7oe/kw7oe.github.io/content/posts/gen-server.md

 logic of managing process _(what GenServer do)_ from our business logic _(what our callback modules do)_.

+### Why not implemnting our own GenServer behavior?

 Well, if GenServer is just a pattern that decouple the logics, can't we create and use our own one?